nikolaydubina/fpmoney/README.md

 BenchmarkJSONUnmarshal/large-10              2686135           443.2 ns/op         216 B/op           3 allocs/op
 ```

-Package `github.com/ferdypruis/iso4217` does cast of string to currency through loop.
+Package `github.com/ferdypruis/iso4217@v1.2.0` does cast of string to currency through loop.
 But we have predefined currencies, we can rely on compiler for that.
-Optimizing this cast.
+Optimizing this cast by avoiding mallocs and loops.

-Avoiding mallocs.
-Avoiding loops.
+As of `2022-06-17`, package `github.com/ferdypruis/iso4217@v1.2.1` uses map to cast currency.
+It is as efficient as switch case.
+Thanks @ferdypruis for the update!